MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/daily-activities-to-protect-your-cloud-environment.md

 Shows the number of open alerts, a graph of the alert status distribution, and recent alerts

 - **Discovered apps**
-Shows the number of discovered apps ,a graph of the app risk distribution, and the top app categories by traffic.
+Shows the number of discovered apps, a graph of the app risk distribution, and the top app categories by traffic.
 - **Top users to investigate**
 Shows the number of users to investigate and the users with the highest investigation priority.
 - **Conditional Access App Control**